edgarrmondragon/citric/source/index.rst

-.. limette documentation master file, created by sphinx-quickstart on Sat Nov 23 18:44:31 2019.
+.. citric documentation master file, created by sphinx-quickstart on Sat Nov 23 18:44:31 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to limette's documentation!
+Welcome to citric's documentation!
 ===================================

 .. toctree::